Dematerialization, Digitization, Digitalization and Digital Transformation.

 It sounds impossible... but such a process exists, is present in virtually every company, of every industry and size, and is concerned with managing information about the hazardous chemicals the company uses.

-This information comes in specific documents, SDSs (Safety Data Sheets), which suppliers usually send to their customers as PDF documents.
-Each document consists of many pages, a minimum of a dozen, but sometimes many more, and each company has to manage hundreds and sometimes thousands (depending on the type and size of the company).
+This information comes with specific documents, the SDS (Safety Data Sheets), which suppliers usually send to their customers as PDF documents.
+Each document consists of many pages, at least a dozen, but sometimes many more, and each company has to manage hundreds and sometimes thousands (depending on the type and size of the company).

 digitalization and sustainability with SDS FullService from Every SWS.